 The content of Phase 1 was a comprehensive assessment and identification of advanced powertrains and future automotive technology applicable to high-volume vehicle production in the 2015-2020 time frame [11].
-The FSV program provides optimized AHSS / UHSS body structures for four powertain options: Battery electric (BEV) and plug-in hybrid electric (PHEV-20) for A/B Class vehicles; and Plug-in hybrid electric (PHEV-40) and fuel cell (FCEV) for C/D class vehicles.
+The FSV program is currently at the end of Phase 2, designing optimized AHSS / UHSS body structures for four vehicles: Battery electric (BEV) and plug-in hybrid electric (PHEV-20) for A/B Class vehicles; and Plug-in hybrid electric (PHEV-40) and fuel cell (FCEV) for C/D class vehicles.
 This includes the optimization of multiple solutions for seven different sub-systems: the rocker, B-pillar, roof, rear and front rails, front upper load path and battery tunnel load path members.
 The FSV engineering team recommended the BEV with a range of 250 km as the focus of the Phase 2 detailed design, as this powertrain was considered a more challenging design for steel since it is the heaviest powertrain option (Figure 10).